Q3. Let's Get Organized

-- What your does your drive space look like when you open it?
+- What does your drive space look like when you open it?
 (Google Drive, OneDrive, Main Document folder...).
-Are there loads of homeless files, redundant files, or repetitive files?
+Are there loads of homeless files, untitled files, redundant files, or repetitive files?
 Are there folders that organize your work?
 Take a screenshot of your drive space folder to insert.

-4. Continue on to the content block below to learn about some tools to help you Organize Tasks and Homework (select the + symbol to expand the block).
+4. Continue on to the next steps to learn about some tools to help you Organize Tasks and Homework to be a more Empowered Learner.

 Empowered learners can apply previous experience and knowledge to learn something new.